Who is ARCO?

 “We ended up choosing among Axero, Igloo, and Jive.
 We did free trials of all three, but we kept going back to Axero.
 It was the one I liked the best.
 I posted a question to a customer discussion forum, and, even though I wasn’t a paying customer, I got an answer within the hour.
 I was shocked.
 We made the final decision to recommend Axero to the Board.”

 On the user side, it was Kristin Stine, ABS Director of Marketing and Communications, who took charge of design, content, and bringing employees to the site.

 “This time we made the user experience our top priority.
-The Communifire demo gave us a great starting point.
+The Axero demo gave us a great starting point.
 The leadership liked what they saw.
 Posting blogs and articles was super easy, a lot easier than it had been.”

-In the beginning of 2018, the company signed up with Communifire and started building its first intranet.
+In the beginning of 2018, the company signed up with Axero and started building its first intranet.
 It was going to have a name and a logo.
 Chris had googled “how you start off the intranet” and decided to crowdsource the name.
 He was surprised to get a decent response from his coworkers.
 He was even more surprised that a few of them, independently of one another, came up with the same name.
 The leaders took a vote, and the winner was…

 the name that kept showing up in Chris’ mailbox.